 Now, since the Christmas trees also have ornaments, preschoolers can be invited to count each one and then add their counters over the top of each ornament.
 This will challenge their hand-eye coordination and dexterity.

 There’s nothing I appreciate more than being able to print off a single printable and have a ton of different ways to use it.
 That saves me both time and money.
-Here are a few other ways to use these Christmas Tree Color Sorting Mats.
+Here are 7 other ways to use these Christmas Tree Color Sorting Mats:

 - Provide older preschoolers with various color sorting manipulatives that may be more difficult to use with tweezers.
 Connecting cubes, for example, may be more difficult.

 - Add even more fine motor fun by inviting your preschoolers to make their own rainbow pom poms by crumpling up construction paper or tissue paper.

 - Try the opposite and present the mats already filled with manipulatives and invite your preschoolers to remove them.

 - Or, cover the mats with random colors of pom poms and have your preschooler practice color sorting by removing all the wrong colors from each mat.

 - Invite younger preschoolers to just explore using the tweezers or tongs.
 Don’t worry about the color sorting.